-- Education Code Section 17620 authorizes school districts to levy a fee, charge, dedication or other form of requirement against any development project for the construction or modernization of school facilities provided the District can show justification for levying of fees. - In January 2020, the State Allocation Board's biennial inflation adjustment changed the fee to \$4.08 per square foot for residential construction and \$0.66 per square foot for commercial/industrial construction. - The Biggs Unified School District is justified in collecting \$4.08 per square foot for residential construction and \$0.66 per square foot for commercial/industrial construction, with the exception of mini storage.
-The mini storage category of construction should be collected at a rate of \$0.07 per square foot. - In general, it is fiscally more prudent to extend the useful life of an existing facility than to construct new facilities when possible.
-The cost to modernize facilities is approximately 41.1 percent of the cost to construct new facilities. - The residential justification is based on the Biggs Unified School District's projected modernization need of \$2,741,620 for students generated from residential development over the next 20 years and the projected residential square footage of 289,000. - Based on the modernization need for students generated from projected residential development and the projected residential square footage, each square foot of residential construction will create a school facilities cost of \$9.49 (\$2,741,620/289,000). - Each square foot of commercial/industrial construction will create a school facilities cost ranging from \$0.07 to \$5.95 per square foot of new commercial/industrial construction. - For both residential and commercial/industrial development, the fees authorized by Government Code section 65995 are justified.
+- Education Code Section 17620 authorizes school districts to levy a fee, charge, dedication or other form of requirement against any development project for the construction or modernization of school facilities, provided the District can show justification for levying of fees. - In February 2022, the State Allocation Board's biennial inflation adjustment changed the fee to \$4.79 per square foot for residential construction and \$0.78 per square foot for commercial/industrial construction. - The Biggs Unified School District is justified in collecting \$4.79 per square foot of residential construction and \$0.78 per square foot of commercial/industrial construction, with the exception of mini storage.
+The mini storage category of construction should be collected at a rate of \$0.08 per square foot. - In general, it is fiscally more prudent to extend the useful life of an existing facility than to construct new facilities when possible.
+The cost to modernize facilities is approximately 41.1 percent of the cost to construct new facilities. - The residential justification is based on the Biggs Unified School District's projected modernization need of \$1,214,177 for students generated from residential development over the next 25 years and the projected residential square footage of 124,650. - Based on the modernization need for students generated from projected residential development and the projected residential square footage, each square foot of residential construction will create a school facilities cost of \$9.74 (\$1,214,177/124,650). - Each square foot of commercial/industrial construction will create a school facilities cost ranging from \$0.08 to \$6.97 per square foot of new commercial/industrial construction.

+• For both residential and commercial/industrial development, the fees authorized by Government Code section 65995 are justified.